NUS-SNL/p4-traffictool/ToolSpecificUsage.md

 #### Generated Code
 The code for Lua dissector would be generated in the output directory inside a subdirectory "lua_dissector".
 It consists of lua files corresponding to each protocol.
 Each file contains:
 *  Header struct definition
 *  Table definitions for the next layers (if the current layer is not the final layer)
 *  Addition of the current layer to table definition of previous layer

+Apart from these, there would be a file named `init.lua` which contains the loading order of the script that needs to be followed to ensure that no conflicts arise in wireshark.

 ### Integration and Usage with Wireshark (Tshark)

+#### Quick short term usage
+While running wireshark (or tshark) through command line just pass `-X lua_script:<path to the generated init.lua>` and you would be able to dissect the packets with your custom headers rightaway. e.g.
+    ```
+    wireshark -X lua_script:init.lua
+    tshark -X lua_script:init.lua -r captured_packets.pcap -Tfields -e <field_name>
+    ```
+The first examples shows how to open wireshark with your custom plugins imported into it.
+The second example demonstrates extraction of a field values from the packets captured in a pcap file using tshark with your custom plugins enabled.

+#### Long term usage
 1. To register the protocol with Wireshark or Tshark you need access to the personal plugins folder of your Wireshark installation.
     To get a path to personal plugins folder open Wireshark, go to Help->About->Folders.
     (If the given path doesn;t exist then create a plugins folder at the given path so that you can add personal plugins in the future).